Save search for breed

-The Norwich terrier, like the Norfolk, is a true terrier at heart, always ready for adventure and excitement.
-He is a hunter and may chase small animals.
-He is a pert, independent, amusing—but sometimes challenging—companion, best suited for people with a sense of adventure and humor.
+The Norwich Terrier, like the Norfolk, is a true terrier at heart, always ready for adventure and excitement.
+This dog may chase small animals, given the breed’s hunting background.
+The Norwich is a pert, independent, amusing—but sometimes challenging—companion, best suited for people with a sense of adventure and humor.

-The Norwich needs to stretch his legs with a good walk or short run every day.
-He especially likes combining a run with a chance to explore, but any such off-leash expeditions must be done only in a safe area.
-He is better suited as a house dog with yard access.
-His wiry coat needs combing one to two times weekly, plus stripping of dead hairs three to four times a year.
+The Norwich needs a good walk or short run every day.
+This dog especially likes combining a run with a chance to explore, but any such off-leash expeditions must be done only in a safe area.
+The wiry coat needs combing one to two times weekly, plus grooming of dead hairs three to four times a year.

 - Major concerns: CHD